 Just as when you’re using a generator normally, the generator provides its own safety protection, such as shutoff for low oil level, overheating, and so on.
 But just because it starts automatically doesn’t mean you should neglect maintenance of the generator.
 Be sure to do all the important checks on a regular basis: inspect the fuel line for cracks and replace it if necessary.
 Refill the tank with fresh fuel and run the generator, plugging in some appliances to check it’s working properly.
 And if there are any problems, take it for repair so it’s ready when you need it most.
 Each auto-start generator comes with a maintenance guide in the product manual.

 An auto start generator can be complemented by adding a 2-wire auto start controller or some units have this built in already.
-This two wire device is required for solar backup generator applications.
-Another typical extra is a Automatic Mains Failure Panel (AMF) which is used when connecting a auto start generator directly to your house to provide mains backup power.
-The AMF (also known as an Automatic Transfer Switch) is designed to be wired into your home or office’s main switch board for direct power back up in the event of a blackout…the AMF is not relevant for those running their home with a solar set up.
+This two wire controller is required for automatic solar backup generator applications.
+Another typical extra is an Automatic Mains Failure Panel (AMF) which is used when connecting an auto start generator directly to your house to provide mains backup power.
+The AMF (also known as an Automatic Transfer Switch) is designed to be wired into your home or office’s main switch board for direct power back up in the event of a blackout…the AMF is not relevant for those running an off-grid solar setup.

 So just to be clear; for Solar set ups, you’ll need a 2-wire auto start controller to go with your auto-start generator (either an additional accessory, or built in to the auto start generator).
 For direct automatic back up to mains power (not solar) you’ll need an Automatic Mains Failure Panel (AMF) to go with your auto-start generator.
 In each case, installation of the generator and associated device is required to be undertaken by a qualified electrician.
 For backup generator options (both manual and automatic) to mains power (i.e. not off-grid solar sets), you can read this article HERE.

-Generators with a 2-wire auto start capability suited to off-grid solar back up range in price from just over $2,000 up to around $10,000 depending on the functions and size you need.
-One manufacturer worth checking out is Pramac, which has a large selection of generators (size and type) designed for 2-wire auto start capability.
+Generators with a 2-wire auto start capability suited to off-grid solar back up range in price from just over $4,000 up to around $10,000 depending on the functions and size you need.
+One manufacturer worth checking out is Pramac, which has a large selection of generators (size and type) designed to work with 2-wire auto start controllers.
 This brand is headquartered in Europe (Spain & Italy) and is renowned for its overall quality.
-Other popular options include the Powerlite Remote Start 8kVA generator ; assembled in Australia and powered by Honda, priced under $4,000.
+Other popular options include the Powerlite Remote Start 8kVA generator; assembled in Australia and powered by Honda, priced just over $5,000.
 The Kubota Lowboy models are the choice for customers wanting Diesel; Kubota is one of the leading diesel engine manufacturers globally and their Lowboy Generators come fitted with Deep Sea Two Wire Auto Start Controllers ready for off-grid solar connection.

-Another auto-start generator brand which is new to Australia is Generac; these are gas powered generators, and whilst can require additional installation certification from the outset to connect to mains gas, they are starting to gain significant interest in the market; they can be a more cost effective option compared to petrol and diesel and the units self-test automatically.
-Can be used to backup solar set ups, but mostly chosen for backup to house mains during blackouts.
+Another auto-start generator brand is Generac; these are gas powered generators.
+And whilst they require additional installation certification from the outset to connect to mains gas, they are starting to gain significant interest in the market; they can be a more cost effective option compared to petrol and diesel and the units self-test automatically.
+Generac generators can be used to backup solar set ups, but are mostly chosen for mains failure backup.

-My Generator stocks sizes ranging from 5kVA up to 12kVA in the portable auto start range, with petrol and diesel options available, using world class engines such as Honda, Yanmar, Kubota and Lombardini.
+My Generator stocks sizes ranging from 5kVA up to 17kVA in the off-grid auto start range.
+Petrol and diesel options are available, using world class engines such as Honda, Yanmar, Kubota and Lombardini.